 Minimum requirements include an M.D. or Ph.D. (or foreign equivalent)

 For MD candidates, in order to be eligible for University sponsorship for an H-1B visa, graduates of foreign (non-U.S.) medical schools must show successful completion of all three steps of the U.S. Medical Licensing Exam (USMLE), or equivalent as determined by the Secretary of Health and Human Services.
 Board certification in Hematology (or foreign equivalent) would also be required for MD candidates.

-Please apply through Interfolio by submitting a Cover Letter and CV addressed to Jill Johnsen, MD and Jan Abkowitz, MD, Hematology Division head.
+Please apply through Interfolio by submitting the following addressed to Jill Johnsen, MD and Jan Abkowitz, MD, Hematology Division head:

 University of Washington is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, marital status, pregnancy, genetic information, gender identity or expression, age, disability, or protected veteran status.